lsilvam/lab-meta-data/02_templates_as_.json/01-template-cell_culture/00README-metadata_cell_culture.md

 ## examples
 ### one entry

-When a culture is only being maintained with few to none intermediate interventions (for example, medium changes)
+Example of a culture that is  only being maintained with few to none intermediate interventions (for example, medium changes)

 ```json
 {